 A ‘contact us’ page is what your customer looks for when they visit your website, if they have any queries, issues, or if they want to find your address.
 The usage is not limited to your customer, even your prospect employees, business partners, shareholders, or anyone else who may want to know more about your company will look for your contact page.
 It’s the most credible place, where anyone can get your contact info.

-If so, you’re on the right track.
-If your contact page, on the other hand, is a little pop-up box that sticks out like a sore thumb – or worse, if your website attempts to launch Outlook on the user’s PC when they click the contact us button, it’s time for a redesign.
+For this reason, your contact page should be easy to find and use.
+If there is a little pop-up box that sticks out like a sore thumb – or worse, if your website attempts to launch Outlook on the user’s PC when they click the contact us button, it’s time for a redesign.

-For a bit of inspiration, let’s look at some websites that have done a great job with their ‘Contact Us’ pages and explore what they are doing right.
+Let’s look at some inspirational sites on the internet that have done a great job with their contact us page design and explore what they are doing right.

-There are two primary reasons as to why this contact page does an extraordinary job of guiding consumers through the process.
-First, the primary call-to-action is the only place, aside from the logo, that implements the colour red.
+There are two primary reasons why this contact page does an extraordinary job of guiding consumers through the process.
+First, the primary call-to-action is the only place, aside from the logo, that implements the color red.
 This instantly draws people’s eyes to the large circle.

 Second, even if someone scrolls past the button, the shape of the map pulls the user back up the page, towards the button.
 Finally, once users click on “Start A Project” they are guided through an illustrated questionnaire before submitting their form.

 The outdoors outfitter behemoth YETI has done an amazing job of creating an effective contact page while maintaining some fun branding.

 There are two major features that make this page fantastic for the audience they’re speaking to.
 First, YETI divides users into categories that directly relate to this concern.
 This not only makes life easier by YETI but also creates a better culture of customer service.
 Second, and most enjoyably, the header copy is a playful way of speaking to an audience that can relate